TOYS FOR TOTS: Thousands of toys picked up from News 2 studios

 MOUNT PLEASANT, S.C.
-(WCBD) – With help from law enforcement, first responders and numerous volunteers, thousands of toys were collected this year for Toys for Tots.
+(WCBD) – With help from law enforcement, first responders and numerous volunteers, thousands of toys were collected and picked up this year for Toys for Tots.

 On Thursday, those agencies, community volunteers, and members of the Buffalo Soldiers arrived at the News 2 station to pick up toys that were delivered over the holiday season.